 Many of the designations used by manufacturers and sellers to distinguish their products are claimed as trademarks.
-Where those designations appear in this book, and Addison-Wesley was aware of a trademark claim, the designations have been printed in initial capital letters.
-However, not all words in initial capital letters are trademark designations.
+Where those designations appear in this book, and the publisher was aware of a trademark claim, the designations have been printed with initial capital letters or in all capitals.